sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0012_dispose_of_spam_with_disposable_emails.md

 sending to a specific address email.
 You will simply send the email to this specially generated address from your email account and voilà!
-The person on the other end will have a hard time figuring out your real address, except if you added it in your signature
+The person on the other end will have a hard time figuring out your real address, except if you added it in your signature.
-<i class="fas fa-laugh-beam"></i>.

 <a href="{static}/images/posts/0012_dispose-of-spam/spamgourmet_getting_through.png"><img src="{static}/images/posts/0012_dispose-of-spam/spamgourmet_getting_through.png" alt="spamgourmet_getting_through" class="max-size-img-post"></a>